Skip to content

 A quorum will be three voting members including the Chair.

 14.4 The student will be invited to attend the hearing, as will the Chair of the relevant Board of Examiners/Award and Progression Panel or their representative, and/or other appropriate members of academic staff.
 The student may be accompanied by a member of the University community, (which is a person who is a currently enrolled student of the University, or a member of staff of the University, or a member of staff or elected officer of the University of Gloucestershire Students’ Union).
-The student must make their own arrangements for this, and confirm the name and status of the person accompanying them in writing to Governance and Secretariat Services at appealsandcomplaints@glos.ac.uk no less than 4 working days before the hearing and keep them informed of any changes.
+The student must make their own arrangements for this, and confirm the name and status of the person accompanying them in writing to the Governance and Legal team at [email protected] no less than 4 working days before the hearing and keep them informed of any changes.
 Students under the age of 18 must be accompanied by a parent or guardian.

 14.6 On the basis that reasonable steps have been taken to find a mutually suitable date for the hearing, the University will not normally rearrange the date of a hearing due to the absence of the student.
-If the student is unable to attend they may nominate a representative to attend on their behalf, providing that the representative is also a member of the University community.
-The Chair of the Academic Appeals Review Panel will decide how the Panel will proceed with an appeal in the voluntary or unavoidable absence of the student and whether or not it will permit a proxy to be nominated to represent the student.

 15. Consideration of Formal Appeal by an Academic Appeals Review Panel

-15.2 The student may opt not to attend at the same time as the other parties and should confirm this preference in writing to appealsandcomplaints@glos.ac.uk when they receive notification of the Academic Appeals Review Panel date.
+15.2 The student can opt not to attend at the same time as the other parties and should confirm this preference in writing to [email protected] when they receive notification of the Academic Appeals Review Panel date.

 15.3 The University will normally expect that if the student is happy for all parties to be present, staff members will also agree to be present.
 However, the University recognises that this may not be reasonable in all cases and a member of staff as well as the student may request to be heard separately by the panel if they have particular grounds for making the request.
 The appropriateness of an invitation for both parties to be present at the same time is a matter on which the Chair may exercise discretion depending on the nature of the case.